firebase/flutterfire/docs/auth/start.md

 ## Persisting authentication state

-The Firebase SDKs for all platforms provide out of the box support for ensuring that your user's authentication state is persisted across pp restarts or page reloads.
+The Firebase SDKs for all platforms provide out of the box support for ensuring that your user's authentication state is persisted across app restarts or page reloads.

 On native platforms such as Android & iOS, this behavior is not configurable